-With approximately fifteen volunteers each week we work in conjunction with other non-governmental organizations (NGOs), informal settlements, and an organisation operating a local warehouse of donated goods to deliver services in Athens and the Attica region.
+With approximately twenty to thirty volunteers each week, contributing both remotely and on-the-ground, we work in conjunction with other non-governmental organizations (NGOs), informal settlements, and an organisation operating a local warehouse of donated goods to deliver services in Athens and the Attica region.

 Marina is a French-Greek citizen and serves as Za'atar NGO's Director.
 After studying Law and Communications in Paris and New York City, Marina began a career in humanitarian work.
 During her professional career, she has worked at a variety of international organizations including the United Nations and The French Embassy.
 In 2016, after volunteering at the Port of Piraeus with refugees arriving in Athens, she decided to found Za'atar NGO.
 Marina now serves as the Director of Za'atar.
 She speaks Arabic, English, French, Greek, and Spanish.